playgameservices/play-games-plugin-for-unity/README.md

 Install Cocoapods

-Once Cocoapods is installed, the plugin will add a Podfile to the xcode project to manage the framework dependencies.

-Since Cocoapods uses workspaces to manage the project and the dependent pods, you need to open Unity-iPhone.xcworkspace to build the project.
+This plugin uses another plugin called the Unity Jar Resolver, which handles resolving the dependencies needed for this plugin.
+When building for iOS in Unity, a post build step is executed that runs Cocoapods and then adds the required libraries and frameworks directly to the XCode project.
+This is different from previous versions; you no longer need to open the workspace in XCode.

 **Note:** If you are using a version of Unity less than 5.0, you may encounter a linker error when building the Xcode application.
 If you see the error: